openmobilityfoundation/curb-data-specification/curbs/README.md

 ### Curb Zone ID Stability

-The `curb_zone_id` field uniquely identifies a particular zone with one particular set of policies.
+The `curb_zone_id` field uniquely identifies a particular zone with one particular set of policies in a specific geographic area.

-  - *New ID*: When a Curb Zone ceases to be valid, or it needs substantive changes, its ID MUST NOT not be reused by a Curb Zone with different data, even if it occupies the same location.
-If data updates reflect changes in the physical world or agency regulations, a new ID MUST be assigned.
+- *New ID*: When a Curb Zone ceases to be valid, or it needs substantive geometric changes, it will be retired and returned only when the `show_historic` flag is "true" in the [Query Curb Zones](#query-curb-zones) endpoint parameters.
+Its ID _MUST NOT_ not be reused by a Curb Zone with different data.
+If geometric data updates reflect changes in the physical world, a new ID MUST be assigned and the previous one stored for historic lookups.
 - *No new ID*: data updates that reflect changes in how the same physical locations or regulations are modeled digitally -- e.g., additional metadata, or regulations being modeled more accurately -- SHOULD NOT be implemented by ending a Curb Zone's validity and creating a new one with a new ID.
-The existing Curb Zone can be updated silently with the new data;
-    callers MAY NOT rely on a Curb Zone with the same ID remaining identical over time.
+The existing Curb Zone can be updated silently with the new data and its `last_updated_date` changed.
+Callers MAY NOT rely on a Curb Zone with the same ID remaining identical over time.
+If policies in a zone change, you may update the policy IDs, track previous policies, and reset the `last_updated_date`, but keep the zone ID the same.

 [Top][toc]